Relative perturbation bounds with applications to empirical covariance operators: Applications to covariance operators: invariance principle and phase transition

+As an immediate consequence, all the results of Sections \ref{sec:CLT} and \ref{sec_concentration_ineq} apply.
+Observe that due to the Gaussianity in Setting \ref{setting:inconsistency:model}, we can always find a martingale structure with corresponding $(F_{k})$ by independence.
+Consequently, also all inconsistency results of Sections \ref{sec:CLT} and \ref{sec_concentration_ineq} apply. \end{example}

-In the context of high-dimensional data, functional principal component analysis (FPCA) is becoming more and more important.
+\begin{example}[Functional data: trace class operators] In the context of high-dimensional data, functional principal component analysis (FPCA) is becoming more and more important.
 The characteristic feature of FPCA is that the underlying Hilbert space $\mathcal{H}$ has (possibly) infinite dimension, while the covariance operator of the corresponding data is assumed to be of trace class.
-A comprehensive overview and some leading examples can be found in ~\cite{jolliffe_book_2002}, ~\cite{ramsay_silverman_2005} and ~\cite{hoermann_2010}.
-Seeking the optimal subspace, prediction or approximation, statisticians are therefore facing the problem of model selection with respect to some risk function (cf. ~\cite{blanchard_2007,cai_yuan_2012,hall2007,mas_hilgert_2013,meister_2011}), as the actual decay rate of $\lambda_j$ is usually unknown.
+A comprehensive overview and some leading examples can be found in ~\cite{jolliffe_book_2002,ramsay_silverman_2005,hoermann_2010}.
+Seeking the optimal subspace, prediction or approximation, statisticians are therefore facing the problem of model selection with respect to some risk function (cf.~\cite{blanchard_2007,cai_yuan_2012,MR2332269,mas_hilgert_2013,meister_2011}), as the actual decay rate of $\lambda_j$ is usually unknown.
 For optimal results, precise deviation bounds for $\hat{\lambda}_j$ and $\hat{P}_j$ are essential for these kind of problems.
-In the literature, rather strong, explicit assumptions like polynomial or exponential decay of eigenvalues (i.e. $\lambda_j=C j^{-\alpha-1}$ or $\lambda_j=C e^{-\alpha j}$, $\alpha > 0$) are typically imposed in this context, see for instance ~\cite{hall2007}, ~\cite{hall_hosseini_2009} and the references above.
-Using our results from Section \ref{SecApp}, much more general results can be obtained.
+In the literature, rather strong, explicit assumptions like polynomial or exponential decay of eigenvalues are typically imposed in this context, see for instance~\cite{MR2332269,hall_hosseini_2009} and the references above.
+Using our results from Section \ref{SecApp}, relatively general results can be obtained.
 To this end, let us assume that

-We then have the bounds (cf. ~\cite{cardot_kneip_2007})
+We then have the bounds (cf.~\cite{cardot_mas_sarda_2007})

 where $C$ is a constant which only depends on $\operatorname{tr}(\Sigma)$.
-Condition \eqref{condi_convex} is quite general, and is valid in particular for polynomial and exponential decay of eigenvalues.
+Condition \eqref{condi_convex} is quite general, and is valid in particular for polynomially and exponentially decaying eigenvalues.
 Using \eqref{condi_convex}, it is very easy to validate the relative error bounds and conditions of Section \ref{SecApp}.
-For example, we have the following result in expectation \begin{corollary} Suppose we are in Setting \ref{weakSetting} (contains Setting \ref{iidSetting}) with $p \geq 16$.
-If \eqref{condi_convex} holds for $1 \leq j \leq \sqrt{n}$ and
+For example, we have the following result in expectation \begin{corollary} Suppose we are in Setting \ref{iidSetting} with $p \geq 16$.
+If \eqref{condi_convex} holds,